 How your Ring Video Doorbell Pro sees the world

 Your Ring Video Doorbell Pro uses the camera mounted on the front to get a very wide view of the world.
-Your Ring Video Pro also uses the image it gathers through the camera to detect motion.
+Your Ring Video Doorbell Pro also uses the image it gathers through the camera to detect motion.
 By comparing the pixels of the images it saves on a moment-by-moment basis, it can detect motion when the pixels change between pictures inside your user-selected Motion Zones.

-As can be seen in the above illustration, it's important to position your Ring Pro in such a way that the camera can view as much of the area you want to cover as possible.
+As can be seen in the above illustration, it's important to position your Ring Video Doorbell Pro in such a way that the camera can view as much of the area you want to cover as possible.

 Dealing with siding

 If your house has siding, you'll need to take the angle of the siding into account when mounting your Ring Video Doorbell Pro.
-As illustrated below, mounting Video Doorbell Pro on cladding may point the Ring Doorbell up, making it much more likely to catch passing traffic than the heat of visitors.
+As illustrated below, mounting Video Doorbell Pro on cladding may point the Ring Video Doorbell Pro up, making it much more likely to catch passing traffic than the heat of visitors.

 Dealing with stairs

-If your door is above ground level with stairs leading up to it, this can cause your Ring Doorbell Pro to miss visitors walking up your stairs and cause you to get motion alerts from passing traffic.
+If your door is above ground level with stairs leading up to it, this can cause your Ring Video Doorbell Pro to miss visitors walking up your stairs and cause you to get motion alerts from passing traffic.

 Please note that you can paint your Wedge Kit to match your house colour.